buergerservice-org/MyPersoDoor/README.md

 # PersoDoor
 With this program you can open a door with your german Personalausweis.
-We use a Raspberry Pi and a GPIO-Pin that switches over a relay the dooropener.
+We use a Raspberry Pi and its GPIO-Pin that switches over a relay the dooropener.

 Version: 0.1
 Author: buergerservice.org e.V. <KeePerso@buergerservice.org>